yosbelms/getjs/readme.md

 ```

 ### yield receive(channel: Channel): Object
 Receives data from a channel, Promise, `driven` functions, or array of those mentioned before.
-If given an array, `receive` will resolve all in parallel.
+If given an array or object, `receive` will resolve all in parallel.
 ```js
 var ch = chan()
 run(function*(){